mbiaccount/laboconnect-temp1/my-wordpress/v1.0.5/app-readme.md

 # LaboConnect

 This template is build in order to deploy [LaboConnect](https://laboconnect.fr/) application under docker/kubernetes.
-Work in progress.
+Work in slow progress.